malaskowski/aet-helm/README.md

 ## Development

+> If you are using default ingress, you should install NginX ingress controller first.
+Use this [tutorial](https://kubernetes.github.io/ingress-nginx/deploy/).

 1. Checkout repo and change directory to `charts/aet`
 2. Build dependencies: `helm dependency build`
-3. Instal AET (locally): `helm install --set ingress.enabled=true local . -n aet --create-namespace`
+3. Install AET (locally): `helm install --set ingress.enabled=true local . -n aet --create-namespace`

 Your AET instance domain should be `http://aet-127.0.0.1.nip.io/`